 Centered in Christ, our focus at PATH is to deliver hope for healing, personal growth, and future success.
 Our mission is to provide a program of restoration and community reintegration for rescued victims through a variety of programs and services.
 Besides providing therapeutic services and a safe place for survivors, PATH provides education in Arkansas and surrounding states to all ages on prevention, awareness and intervention.

 There are many ways to help support PATH.
-Whether your help comes through a financial donation, a donation to The Blue Sparrow store, clothing or food for the survivors, school supplies or time, your gift is priceless to us!
+Whether your help comes through a financial donation or volunteering, your gift is precious to us!

 YOU CAN MAKE AN IMPACT

-Your gift provides the essential resources for PATH to continue providing for victims of trafficking; guiding them from crisis to complete freedom and independence.
+Your gift provides the essential resources for PATH to continue providing for survivors of trafficking; guiding them to restoration, wholeness, and independence.
 To a survivor, your donation is a life transformation.

 “There is no way I can share that now.”
 23-year-old Megan told us about a rape that happened to her and some of her friends at a party in high school.
 Megan had just started therapy after a series of failed relationships, when she talked about the incident for the first time.Read More